vsoch/scif/docs/pages/2-goals.md

  1. discoverability means that we have knowledge that software exists
  2. predictibility is a means to interact with software without having prior knowledge to its creation

 At it's core, the scientific filesystem is a simple [description](/scif/spec) of how to organize software and metadata on a filesystem for discoverability.
 This description encompasses a **filesystem structure** to ensure that scientific software is distinct from standard software on the host, and is interacted with by way of a set of **environment variables** and **functions** to expose the structure to the user.
-In that containers provide encapsulated, reproducible environments, SCI-F works optimally when installed and used within a container.
+In that containers provide encapsulated, reproducible environments, SCIF works optimally when installed and used within a container.
 With SCIF you can:

  1. write **recipes** that define environments, metadata, executables, and dependencies for a grouping of scientific software
  2. **install** the recipe into a container